Yuxiang1995/ICDAR2021_MFD/README.md

 We implement our solution based on [MMDetection](https://github.com/open-mmlab/mmdetection), which is an open source object detection toolbox based on PyTorch.
  You can click [here](http://transcriptorium.eu/~htrcontest/MathsICDAR2021/) for more details about this competition.

+## Method Description
+We built our approach on [FCOS](https://arxiv.org/abs/1904.01355), A simple and strong anchor-free object detector, with [ResNeSt](https://arxiv.org/abs/2004.08955) as our backbone, to detect embedded and isolated formulas.
+We employed [ATSS](https://arxiv.org/abs/1912.02424) as our sampling strategy instead of random sampling to eliminate the effects of sample imbalance.
+Moreover, we observed and revealed the influence of different FPN levels on the detection result.
+[GFL](https://arxiv.org/abs/2006.04388) is adopted to our loss.
+Finally, with a series of useful tricks and model ensembles, our method was ranked 1st in the MFD task.

 # Getting Start

 ## Prerequisites